BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ngangagitau/README.md

 The introduction of a README should clearly state what the product is, its purpose, and who it is for.
 It should provide a concise overview of its core functionality and benefits, setting expectations for the user.

 ## 12. How can you succinctly convey the purpose and key features of a product?
 To succinctly convey a product’s purpose and key features, use a brief summary with bullet points highlighting its main benefits.
-Avoid excessive detail—focus on what problem it solves and how it improves the user’s experience.
+Avoid excessive detail focus on what problem it solves and how it improves the user’s experience.